Welcome to the Alaska Board of Fisheries

 The Board of Fisheries provides notices for meetings, regulatory changes, proposals, and calls for proposals electronically.
 Sign up to receive e-mails on your areas and regions of interest.
 To request information by hard copy, please contact us at (907) 465-4110.

-Proposed changes to regulations (proposals) are considered for each region once every three years, on the schedule outlined below.
-Proposals are typically accepted from December-April on subjects scheduled for the upcoming cycle.
+Proposed changes to regulations (proposals) are considered for each region once every three years, on the schedule outlined below. *Due to COVID-19, these schedules are subject to change.* Proposals are typically accepted from December-April on subjects scheduled for the upcoming cycle.

 - Alaska Peninsula/Bering Sea-Aleutian Island/Chignik Areas Finfish